 Private Lending For Real Estate Investors: What You Need To Know

-Private lending is well suited for investors because the approval criteria are much less strict, and a private lender doesn’t work under any major financial institution, like a bank.
-This allows a private lender to be more flexible and set their own lending criteria, which means real estate investors can typically have their loan approved (and receive their funds) in days, not weeks.
+Private money lending is often better for investors because the approval criteria are much less strict, and a private lender doesn’t work under any major financial institution, like a central bank.
+This allows a private lender to be more flexible and set their own lending criteria, which means real estate investors can typically have their loan application approved (and receive their funds) in days, not weeks.

 What Is a Private Money Loan?

-Private lenders aren’t bound by the rules and regulations set by a traditional bank or other financial institution, making them an attractive option to real estate investors looking to secure their closing quickly and give them more time to qualify for a long-term financing solution.
+A private money loan is a type of short-term loan commonly used by investors to finance real estate projects.
+Private lenders aren’t bound by the rules and regulations set by a traditional bank or other financial institutions, making them an attractive loan option to real estate investors looking to move quickly.

 Before offering a loan to an investor, a private lender will look at certain factors to assess their ability to pay it back.
 Here are some of the most commonly considered factors when a lender is reviewing a loan application.